nats-io/nats-site/content/blog/jetstream-java-client-03-consume.md

 ### Durable (Name)

-There is no default for the durable name.
-For push consumers, this is the only way to set the durable consumer name.
+By default, a consumer is ephemeral.
+To make the consumer durable, set the name.
-For pull consumers, you can set the durable name in the `ConsumerConfiguration` object or in the `PullSubscribeOptions` object.
+In the Java client, there are two ways to set the durable name.
+You can set it in the Consumer Configuration, or you can leverage the helper method in the `PushSubscribeOptions` or `PullSubscribeOptions` builders, which will either add it to the Consumer Configuration you supply or create a default one with the durable.
+The value in the Consumer Configuration object takes precedece over the value supplied in either of the Subscribe options builders.

 ### Deliver Policy / Start Sequence / Start Time